Claudio Bravo: Style of play

-An authoritative presence in goal, Bravo is known for his agility, composure, and shot-stopping ability, as well as his reflexes and concentration; he is also highly regarded for his control, distribution and skill with the ball at his feet.
-Due to his speed when rushing off his line to anticipate opponents who have beaten the offside trap, he has been described as a sweeper keeper; he has also been labelled as a playmaking goalkeeper, due to his ability to play the ball out from the back or launch attacks from goal-kicks.
-He has also drawn praise in the media for his leadership and mental strength.
-Moreover, he is known for his penalty–saving abilities.
+An authoritative presence in goal, Bravo was known for his agility, composure, and shot-stopping ability, as well as his reflexes and concentration; he was also highly regarded for his control, distribution and skill with the ball at his feet.
+Due to his speed when rushing off his line to anticipate opponents who had beaten the offside trap, he was described as a sweeper keeper; he was also labelled as a playmaking goalkeeper, due to his ability to play the ball out from the back or launch attacks from goal kicks.
+Bravo also drew praise in the media for his leadership and mental strength.
+Moreover, he was known for his penalty–saving abilities.
 Bravo was regarded by several figures in the sport as one of the best goalkeepers in the world in his prime; however, he suffered a loss of form during his first season at Manchester City, which saw him lose his place in the starting line-up the following season.

+Post-retirement

+In March 2025, Bravo signed with ESPN Chile as a football commentator.